SANDHYA16252006/AirDraw/README.md

 # 🎨 AirDraw

-## 📌 Overview
+## Overview

-AirDraw  is a gesture-controlled virtual drawing application developed using Python, OpenCV, MediaPipe, and NumPy.
-The application uses real-time computer vision and hand tracking to allow users to draw in the air using only their index finger.
-By eliminating the need for a mouse, stylus, or touchscreen, AirDraw Pro provides an intuitive and touch-free drawing experience.
+AirDraw is a gesture-controlled virtual drawing application developed using **Python, OpenCV, MediaPipe, and NumPy**.
+The application uses real-time computer vision and hand landmark detection to enable users to draw in the air using only their index finger.
+It provides an intuitive, touch-free drawing experience without requiring a mouse, stylus, or touchscreen.

-The project demonstrates the practical implementation of computer vision, gesture recognition, and human-computer interaction technologies.
-It offers an interactive interface where users can select different drawing colors, erase drawings, and clear the canvas using simple hand gestures.
+This project demonstrates the practical implementation of **computer vision**, **gesture recognition**, and **human-computer interaction**, showcasing how hand gestures can be used as a natural interface for digital drawing.

 ---

-## 🚀 Features
+## ✨ Features

-- ✋ Real-time hand tracking using MediaPipe
+* Real-time hand tracking using MediaPipe
-- 🎨 Air drawing using the index finger
+* Air drawing with the index finger
-- 🔵 Multiple brush colors (Blue, Green, Red)
+* Multiple brush colors (Blue, Green, and Red)
-- 🩹 Eraser tool
+* Eraser tool
-- 🗑️ Clear canvas option
+* Clear canvas functionality
-- 📷 Full-screen camera interface
+* Full-screen drawing interface
-- ⚡ Smooth real-time drawing experience
+* Smooth real-time drawing experience
-- 💻 Easy-to-use gesture-based interface
+* Easy gesture-based interaction

 ---

 ## 🛠️ Technologies Used

-- Python
+* Python
-- OpenCV
+* OpenCV
-- MediaPipe
+* MediaPipe
-- NumPy
+* NumPy

 ---

-## 📂 Project Structure
+## 📁 Project Structure

 ```
-AirDraw-Pro/
+AirDraw/
 │── step1_webcam.py
 │── step2_hand_tracking.py
 │── step3_air_draw.py